codemeta/codemeta/using-codemeta.md

 Type: xsd:dateTime
 Subproperties: None

-The date that a published version of the software was created by the SoftwareAuthor.
+The date that a published version of the software was created by the software author.

 ### dateModified
 Context IRI: schema:dateCreated
 Type: xsd:dateTime
 Subproperties: None

-The date that a published version of the software was updated by the SoftwareAuthor.
+The date that a published version of the software was updated by the software author.

 ### datePublished
 Context IRI: schema:dateCreated
 Type: xsd:dateTime
 Subproperties: None

-The date the software was first made available  publicly by the publisher.
+The date the software was first made publicly available.

 ### dependency
 Context IRI: schema:requirements